RaffaelSchemmer/Humidity_Sensor/README.md

 ## 🧿 About the Application Purpose
 <div align="justify">
-In this GitHub repository, you will find a <b>complete parametrizable application</b> (full-stack and multiple technology) that allow managing ticket sales and entrance mananging, using QR Code and a camera of a mobile.
-This application was developed :bulb:, to the CETEC 2019 Bistro Event, that happened in august of 2019 📅 in Flores da Cunha, RS in Brazil.
+In this GitHub repository, you will find a <b>complete application</b> (full-stack and multiple technology) that allow measure and monitoring soil moisture, temperature and moisture atmospheric, using Arduino sensors.
+This application was developed :bulb:, to the integrative project of the student Gustavo Chimenes Dias, that happened during 2020 and 2021 📅 in Camboriú, SC in Brazil.
 </div>

 ## :rocket: About the Application Architecture and Technologies